Author’s note: This article is adapted from my book, Network Beyond Bias.

 - Never, ever, ever use “it” to refer to a person, and never, ever, ever make someone’s identity the subject of ridicule, whether they can hear you or not.
 Dehumanizing people is never respectful, never appropriate, and never inclusive.
 You will only live to regret having been an ignorant, disrespectful jerk.
 I know, because I used to be an ignorant, disrespectful jerk.
 I’ve since evolved into a slightly less ignorant, regretful jerk, but it’s a start.

 - Do not “out” anyone as trans or nonbinary.
-Use each person’s preferred name and pronouns, and leave it at that.
+Use each person’s name and pronouns, and leave it at that.
 Remember, for many trans and nonbinary individuals, being outed can threaten their safety, their income, their housing situation, and their health.

 Disrupt the Gender Binary